dstackai/dstack/docs/use-cases.md

 ## When to use dstack?

-`dstack` comes handy if you want to be able to quickly run scripts in the cloud while keeping them highly reproducible.
+The utility comes handy if you want to be able to quickly run scripts in the cloud while keeping them highly reproducible.

+It is especially great if you prefer to use Git and your IDE.

 `dstack` is an alternative to creating cloud machines manually or to using the MLOps platforms (such as AWS SageMaker, KubeFlow, etc).

-`dstack` is especially great if you prefer to use Git and your IDE.